 Windows Easy Transfer is not available in Windows 10.

 You can use USMT to automate migration during large deployments of the Windows operating system.
 USMT uses configurable migration rule (.xml) files to control exactly which user accounts, user files, operating system settings, and application settings are migrated and how they are migrated.
 You can use USMT for both side-by-side migrations, where one piece of hardware is being replaced, or wipe-and-load (or refresh) migrations, when only the operating system is being upgraded.

 Upgrade and migration considerations

 Whether you are upgrading or migrating to a new version of Windows, you must be aware of the following issues and considerations:

-For more information about application compatibility in Windows, see the Application Compatibility Toolkit (ACT).
+For more information about application compatibility in Windows, see Use Upgrade Readiness to manage Windows upgrades.

 Multilingual Windows image upgrades

 When performing multilingual Windows upgrades, cross-language upgrades are not supported by USMT.
 If you are upgrading or migrating an operating system with multiple language packs installed, you can upgrade or migrate only to the system default user interface (UI) language.
 For example, if English is the default but you have a Spanish language pack installed, you can upgrade or migrate only to English.

 If you are using a single-language Windows image that matches the system default UI language of your multilingual operating system, the migration will work.
 However, all of the language packs will be removed, and you will have to reinstall them after the upgrade is completed.

 When upgrading from an earlier version of Windows, if you intend to use Errorhandler.cmd, you must copy this file into the %WINDIR%\Setup\Scripts directory on the old installation.
 This makes sure that if there are errors during the down-level phase of Windows Setup, the commands in Errorhandler.cmd will run.